tequilahub/tequila/README.md

 # Simulators
 Currently supported
+- Qulacs
 - Qiskit
 - Cirq
 - Pyquil

+# QuantumChemistry:
+If you are intenting to use psi4: psi4 has no default pip installer, so it is not part of requirements.txt if you are using conda you can install it with conda install psi4 -c psi4
+PSI4 WILL NOT RUN WITH PYTHON 3.7x

 # Installation
 Just run 'pip install . ' in the OpenVQE directory (thats the directory where setup.py is)